OPT UP for MORE RENEWABLES

 Good Energy (more on community aggregation from their website here) is the company that negotiates the aggregation contract once each Selectboard decides on their energy package.

-One more thing to add: the two other great things about aggregation (and why the towns have signed up and other towns that don't have it yet are jealous) is that because the towns all buy in bulk and purchase energy at a fixed rate over three years, there is a huge cost savings.
-My contention is that we should use some of that cost savings to purchase a higher % of renewable energy even if right now that costs more.
-The other piece of the puzzle is that renewable energy costs have proven to be more stable than dirty energy prices.
+**The two other great things about aggregation (and why the towns have signed up and other towns that don't have it yet are jealous) is that because the towns all buy in bulk and purchase energy at a fixed rate over two years, there is a huge cost savings.
+Eversource must typically go out for bid every six months, which means lower prices for energy in the summer and much higher prices in the winter.**

-People in any of the Southcoast towns can individually (or as a business) opt UP to 50% or 100% renewable energy for their home/business by using the simple form on the masscea website.
+People in any of the Southcoast towns can individually (or as a business) opt UP to 100% renewable energy for their home/business by using the simple form on the masscea website.
 This is easier than adding solar panels to your house.
 By the way, if you do have solar panels on your house, please also opt up!
-We want to support the program as much as possible.
+Participation in the municipal aggregation program or green municipal aggregation does not affect net metering.
+We want to support the program and local renewable energy as much as possible.
 Opting up does involve a modest cost increase, but your investment in local renewable energy by opting up is one of the single best ways to combat climate change as an individual.

 Resources: